bullet-train-co/bullet_train-core/bullet_train-api/README.md

 field types based on the value found in Jbuilder file, descriptions and examples.
 More on how it works and how you can customize the output in [`jbuilder-schema`](https://github.com/bullet-train-co/jbuilder-schema) documentation.

+#### Manually Extending Automatic Components

+While `automatic_components_for` automatically adds parameters and attributes from your application, sometimes it is necessary to manually specify parameters and attributes in addition to the automatic ones, due to custom code in your app.

+`automatic_components_for` allows to you add or remove parameters and attributes.
+You can also specify that parameters that are only available for create or update methods.

+##### Adding or Removing Specific Attributes for a Component

+To add or remove specific attributes for a component:

+    automatic_components_for User,
+      parameters: {
+        add: {
+          tag_ids: {
+            type: :array,
+            items: {type: :integer},
+            description: "Array of Tag IDs for the User."
+          }
+        }
+      },
+      attributes: {
+        remove: [:email, :time_zone],
+        add: {
+          url: {
+            type: :string,
+            description: "The URL of the User's image."
+          }
+        }
+      }

+##### Specifying Parameters for Create or Update Methods

+To specify parameters that only exist for the create or update methods, use the following format:

+    automatic_components_for Enrollment,
+      parameters: {
+        create: {
+          add: {
+            user_id: {
+              type: :integer,
+              description: "ID of the User who enrolled.",
+              example: 42
+            }
+          }
+        },
+        update: {
+          remove: [:time_zone]
+        }
+      }

 #### Automatic Paths

 Method `automatic_paths_for` generates basic REST paths.
 It accepts model as it's argument.